 A warm piece of this simple Glorified Gingerbread Cake will be ready to eat in just an hour.
 Serve it with a dollop of whip cream on top for a light, festive dessert.

-Ok……..I admit it.
-Our family is CRAZY about Christmas.
-We started listening to Christmas music sometime after Halloween, have already started planning our annual gingerbread house making, and have secretly had our Christmas tree up for about two weeks.
-That’s right.
-Before Thanksgiving.
-But now, the real festivities can begin.
-Now the Thanksgiving baking is over, we can start baking Christmas goodies!
-And when we bake Christmas goodies, we go all out.
+When we bake holiday treats, we go all out.
+Think gingerbread cheesecake and gingerbread pancakes.
 Between us and all of our other family members, we end up not only having a Christmas feast, but a dessert feast as well.
 This year, we’re adding yet another special treat to make for Christmas.
 Glorified Gingerbread Cake.

 How to Make Gingerbread Cake